pxai/fjs/document/content/functionaljs.md

 ![Looks so awful that I'm crying](img/app2_1.png)

-But hey, if you are tired by now, we have good news for you: this project follows the same principles as the other.
+But hey, if you are tired by now, we have good news for you: this project follows the same principles of the other.
 The differences are, obviously, that the state will be more complex and there will be more ways to change it.
 No worries, we will keep those changes at bay.

 ### Initial Model

 The model must be able to contain and reflect the state of the program at any time.
 Well, in an interpreted language like JavaScript it’s easy to grow any data structure but we should think carefully about how the model should look like.

 In this particular case, we need a model that holds an array of tasks.
 Each task just has a couple of attributes: `name` and `done`.
-There is something else in the model that may not look so obvious at first sight: name and done attributes.
+There is something else in the model that may not look so obvious at first sight: `name` and `done` attributes.
 Whaaaat?

 Well, this model must be able to reflect the state of the program, isn’t it?
 So those attributes will contain the data introduced in the forms whenever we want to add new data.